jpsm83/health/documentation/n8n/article_translation.md

 - TikTok caption ≤ 2200 chars including hashtags (REWRITE)
 - TikTok hashtags: No strict limit but must follow limit of chars (REWRITE)

-**CRITICAL - IMPORTANT: You must follow the rules of CHARACTER LIMIT VALIDATION or the api call will fail.
-Count the characters and adapt them if necessary to fit the max length of each individual social media, SEO, and media context at all the time.**
+**CRITICAL - IMPORTANT: You must follow the rules of *CHARACTER LIMIT VALIDATION* or the api call will fail.
+Count the characters and adapt them if necessary to follow the max length of each individual social media, SEO, and media context at all the time.**

 ## CULTURAL ADAPTATION